-The surety bond ensures that there is enough money to complete reclamation.
+The surety or performance bond ensures that there is enough money to complete reclamation.
 The amount of the bond must equal the amount of the proposed reclamation plan.
-This bond will not be released until the state or federal regulatory office had determined that the reclamation is successful.
+The surety or performance bond will not be released until the state or federal regulatory office had determined that the reclamation is successful.
 This can be a long period of time, such as over 10 years after the reclamation has been completed.

-The bond amount can be quite large, as it must be enough to complete the full reclamation project in the event the applicant does not follow through on the contract.
+The surety or performance bond will be determined by the amount of funds that it would take to complete the full reclamation project in the event the applicant does not follow through on the contract.
 The premium would be a percentage of the bond amount.
 Credit and financial statemetns help determine the premium amount.

 SuretyGroup.com writes Reclamation Bonds for mining operations.
 We offer free, no-obligation quotes, and fast, friendly service.